 1401: David Stewart, 1st Duke of Rothesay is captured by his uncle Robert, Duke of Albany and imprisoned in St Andrews Castle.
 He is subsequently moved to the Duke of Albany's home at Falkland Palace in Fife.

-22 March 1406: James is captured by pirates off Flamborough Head in Yorkshire while en route to sanctuary in France.
+22 March 1406: Twelve year old King James I is captured by pirates off Flamborough Head in Yorkshire while en route to sanctuary in France.
 They then hand him over to Henry IV of England.

 1407: The Duke of Albany negotiates a renewal of the long standing treaty of mutual support against England with France.